notinrange/notinrange/README.md

-- 👋 Hi, I’m @notinrange
+- 👋 Hi, I’m Rahul Kumar
 - 👀 I’m interested in Machine Learning and Electronics Projects.
 - 🌱 I’m currently learning about machine learning ,sensors and electrnics and commnication engineering.
 - 💞️ I’m looking to collaborate on hackathons , cloud learning and some neural networks projects.